plumed-nest/plumed-nest/Info.md

 * __What is PLUMED?__

-  PLUMED is a freely-available, open-source library that provides a wide range of different methods that includes enhanced-sampling algorithms, free-energy methods, and tools to analyze the vast amounts of data produced by MD simulations.
+  PLUMED is a freely-available, open-source library that provides a wide range of different methods, which include
+  enhanced-sampling algorithms, free-energy methods, and tools to analyze the vast amounts of data produced by MD simulations.
 More information can be found [here](http://www.plumed.org).

 * __What is the PLUMED consortium?__